Preparing for the new trip can be an exciting prelude to the upcoming adventure. It can also be a road through obstacles and long sleepless nights.

-If you are planning a backpacking trip, and you are looking forward to meeting new people from different part of the world, then the hostel of your choice should have a big focus on social activities and gathering its guests.
+If you are planning a backpacking trip, probably you are looking forward to meeting new people from around the world.
+Then the hostel of your choice should have a big focus on social activities and gathering its guests.

-If you are travelling with your boyfriend or girlfriend then you might focus more on the hostels that offer private rooms.
+In case you are travelling with your boyfriend or girlfriend, you should focus on the hostels that offer private rooms.

 Here are a few types of hostels that you can find on the road:

 - surf hostels

 The list can go on and on as hostels are a very fast-changing industry, and their variety depends very often from the wild imagination of its owners.